coreos/docs/kubernetes/daemon-sets-vs-global-units.md

 hello.service   d77c07da.../node3    			active  running
 ```

-## Kubernetes DaemonSet
+## Kubernetes DaemonSets

-[Kubernetes DaemonSets][k8s-daemonset] offer a similar set of functionality to fleet global units in that they are a Kubernetes service which is run on all (or most) nodes in a cluster.
+[Kubernetes DaemonSets][k8s-daemonset] are a Kubernetes service which is run on all (or most) nodes in a cluster.

-DaemonSets can be executed in a few ways.
-The DaemonSet can monitor for a specific label, but not create any pods, **or** it can include a container definition in it's `spec` section.
+The DaemonSet can monitor for a specific label, but not create any pods, or it can include a container definition in its `spec` section.

 ### DaemonSet with Pod declaration